Terms of Service

 2. Access and Use

-2.1 SaaS and Document Rights
+2.1 SaaS and Documentation Rights

 Subject to Customer’s compliance with the terms and conditions of this Agreement, Provider grants to Customer the limited, non-exclusive, non-sublicensable, non-assignable (except in compliance with Section 12.6), non-transferable (except in compliance with Section 12.6) right, during the applicable Order Form Term (as defined in Section 11(a)), solely for Customer’s internal business purposes, to: (i) access and use the SaaS ordered by Customer pursuant to an Order Form, and (ii) use the Documentation applicable to the Services ordered by Customer pursuant to an Order Form, in each case on the terms and conditions set out in this Agreement.